Fintech for Financial Inclusion: Closing the Gap

 3. Savings and Investment Platforms

 Fintech has democratized access to savings and investment tools.
-Apps like Acorns and Robinhood enable users to begin saving or investing with small sums.
-These platforms promote financial knowledge and wealth growth among previously excluded demographics by providing user-friendly interfaces and minimal costs.
+Apps like Acorns and Robinhood enable users to begin saving or investing with small sums these platforms promote financial knowledge and wealth growth among previously excluded demographics by providing user-friendly interfaces and minimal costs.

 4. Blockchain for Transparent Transactions